romerojunior/blog/_posts/2021-10-18-terraform-cdk.md

 ## Why infrastructure as code?

-As a response to the fast changing pace of nowadays market, operations teams should spend less time on routine drudgery, but even with modern tools, the ease of provisioning new infrastructure leads to an ever-growing portfolio of systems, which often greatly differ in implementation, turning integration into
+As a response to the fast changing pace of nowadays market, development teams should spend less time on routine drudgery, but even with modern tools, the ease of provisioning new infrastructure leads to an ever-growing portfolio of systems, which often greatly differ in implementation, turning integration into